 We conduct business globally in various countries and territories.
 We are routinely audited by the tax authorities of the various tax jurisdictions in which we operate.
 Generally, the tax years that could be subject to examination are 2016 through 2023 for our major operations in France, Italy, the United Kingdom and the United States.
-As of December 31, 2023, we were subject to tax audits in Australia, Austria, Germany, India, Israel, Spain and the United States.
-We believe that the resolution of these audits will not have a material adverse impact on earnings.
+As of December 31, 2024, we were subject to tax audits in Austria, Germany, India, Israel, Spain and the United States.